Sarah0115/Mini-portfolio/README.md

 # Portfolio

+A beautiful, responsive one-page portfolio built with Vue 3 to showcase three fictional projects.

-This is a quick try of a portfolio, I tried to go fast, simple and actually show som interactivity, build with Vue and Sass, since I feel very confortable with them.
+I tried to go fast, simple and actually show some interactivity, built with Vue, vite and Sass, since I feel very comfortable with them, and wanted to stay simple.

-Went for cats directly because my strongest is not design but there are pictures of actual projects somewhere.
+Went for cats directly because why not but there are pictures of actual projects somewhere.

+## 🚀 Features

+- Built with **Vue 3 + Vite**
+- SCSS with **BEM naming**
+- **Dark mode** toggle
+- **Responsive design** for mobile & desktop
+- Hover effects on project cards
+- Smooth transitions
+- Clean folder structure and modular components

+---